cortex-js/cortexjs.io/src/docs/compute-engine.md

 ```

 Each entry in a symbol table defines the properties of that function or
-symbols, as well as how to put expression in canonical form, simplify,
+symbol, as well as how to put expressions using that function in canonical form
-and evaluate expressions using that function.
+and how to simplify and evaluate it.

 {% readmore "/compute-engine/guides/standard-library/" %}
 Read more about <strong>Standard Library</strong>